SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Explore_OpenVINO.md

 ### Lessons Learned
 - Intel® Distribution of OpenVINO™ toolkit, libraries, header and sample code files and available models
-- Performance difference in detection time, fps with CPU and GPU
+- Performance difference in detection time with CPU and GPU

 ## Next Lab
 [Face Detection using the Intel® Distribution of OpenVINO™ toolkit](./Face_detection.md)